-I decided to put the number on all 3 tracks since the reader seemed to unpredictably read either one or both of tracks 2 and 3.
+I decided to put the number on all 3 tracks since the reader seemed to unpredictably read either one or both of tracks 2 and 3 and I might replace it later.
 This was pretty easy in the card writer software, which allows you to create cards from a file, which I generated using a quick and dirty Bash script.
 I also made a card with

 999 as a special case for toggling playback – there is also a local web server you can access for various functionality including shutdown/reboot, but a basic toggle seemed useful for the kids.